HashDash Logo

 As is the case with many areas of our modern lives, tech companies have been stepping up in a big way to help consumers know that what they are buying is safe.
 According to MJ Biz Daily, these tech-based solutions start with certificates of analysis and complete testing results that cannabis consumers can access directly on their smartphones.
 Your smartphone can also determine proper dosing via QR codes.

 Perhaps the biggest way tech is helping avoid a vape crisis is that they started encrypting vape cartridges to remove counterfeit ones that can potentially cause injuries.
-And as we previously mentioned, the majority of these vape-related injuries were caused by products sold by shady companies illicitly.
+As we previously mentioned, the majority of these vape-related injuries were caused by products sold by shady companies illicitly.

 As a growing educational resource and platform for the cannabis community, HashDash is here to help.
 We are committed to avoiding another vape crisis and educating the consumer about cannabis vaping.
 Knowledge is power, and we use data-driven information to deliver the knowledge in our guides.